Michigan Governor Whitmer aims to begin reopening state economy on May 1

 The governors for Michigan, Ohio, Wisconsin, Minnesota, Illinois, Indiana and Kentucky have formed a partnership to work together on restarting the economies in their states, which collectively account for about 16% of total U.S. economic output.

-Ohio Governor Mike DeWine, a Republican, on Thursday said his state would also start to reopen on May 1.
+Ohio Governor Mike DeWine on Thursday said his state would also start to reopen on May 1.

 The United States has by far the highest coronavirus death toll of any country in the pandemic, and public health officials have warned that a premature easing of social distancing orders could exacerbate it.